Haris Bratanovic: Early career

-At age 17, Bratanovic left his team Falco Gent to play for the youth department of FC Barcelona.
+Bratanovic was born in Belgium and is of Bosnian descent.
+At age 17, he left his team Falco Gent to play for the youth department of FC Barcelona.

 Professional career

 In the 2018–19 season, Bratanovic made his debut in the Spanish LEB Gold with FC Barcelona Bàsquet B. On 2 March 2020, it was announced he broke his contract with Barcelona.

 On 29 April 2020, Bratanovic signed a 5-year contract with BC Oostende until 2025.